GraphQLSwift/DataLoader/README.md

 Now there is only one thing left and that is to dispathc it `try userLoader.dispatchQueue(on: req.eventLoop)`

-The example above will only fetch users twice because `future1 == future3`
+The example above will only fetch two users, because the user with key `1` is present twice in the list.

 #### Load multiple keys
 There is also an API to load multiple keys at once